CodeYourFuture/syllabus/docs/js-core-3/tv-show-dom-project/level-300.md

+---
+id: level-300
+title: Level 300
+sidebar_label: Level 300
+---

-# Level 300 - Add an Episode Selector
+## Add an Episode Selector

 1. Complete all requirements from level 200
 1. Add a `select` input which allows you to jump quickly to an episode: